Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithmic Lower Bounds

-Normal agents all have the same agent type and also have trichotomous preferences: they strictly prefer being in a coalition containing precisely only one marker color $m_i$ to being in a coalition containing no marker color, and strictly prefer being in a coalition containing no marker color to being in a coalition containing more than one marker color.
+Normal agents all have the same agent type and also have trichotomous preferences: they strictly prefer being in a coalition containing precisely only one marker color $m_i$ over being in a coalition containing no marker color, and strictly prefer being in a coalition containing no marker color over being in a coalition containing more than one marker color.
 This concludes the description of our instance $\III'$ of \HDGshort.
 Observe that $\tau=1+\omega$.
-The construction can be carried out in polynomial time. \ifshort To complete the proof, it now remains to show that $\III$ is a \YES-instance if and only if $\III'$ is. \fi \iflong
+The construction can be carried out in polynomial time.
+For an exemplary illustration of the construction see \Cref{fig:MSSreduction}.

 To prove correctness, assume $\III$ admits a solution $S'=(s_1,\dots, s_\omega)$.
 Then $\III'$ is also a \YES-instance: for each $s_i$, $i\in [\omega]$ we construct a coalition containing the marker agent with color $m_i$ and for each $j\in [k]$ precisely $s_i[j]$-many normal agents of color $g_j$.
 All marker and normal agents are in their most preferred kind of coalitions, and hence the outcome is both Nash and individually stable.